discrete-notes/discrete-notes.github.io/_posts/2020-05-11-notes-rainy-may-2020.md

 both players play perfectly, the first player cannot win if and only if the number of initial points is 0, 1 or 2 modulo 6...!

 ## Diffraction and algorithms

-The other day, there was a paper on the arxiv named [Algorithmic Foundations for the Diffraction Limit](https://arxiv.org/pdf/2004.07659.pdf) and I thought that *diffraction* had a meaning that I didn't know about, outside of physics.
+The other day, there was a paper on the arxiv named [Algorithmic Foundations for the Diffraction Limit](https://arxiv.org/pdf/2004.07659.pdf) and I thought that "diffraction" had a meaning that I didn't know about, outside of physics.
 So I looked at the abstract, and actually it's about the good old [optical diffraction](https://en.wikipedia.org/wiki/Diffraction)!

 From what I understood (and remember) here is the topic of the paper.
-When you have two sources of light far away one from the other, and that you observe the diffraction image created by a circular aperture, you can say "yes there are two sources of light, and they are in that position".
+When you have two sources of light far away one from the other, and you observe the diffraction image created by a circular aperture, you can say "yes there are two sources of light, and they are in that position".
 But when the two sources are close one from the other it's less clear.
 It is believed that there is a